Predicting Hate Intensity of Twitter Conversation Threads: Related Work

-With the advancement deep learning, neural language processing systems that can automatically extract features from the text have seen a lot of success~\cite{kim2014convolutional, sutskever2014sequence, vaswani2017attention}.
-This opens up new possibilities for hate speech detection~\cite{mehdad2016characters, badjatiya2017deep, zhang2018detecting, arango2019hate, founta2019unified}.
+Industry and academics have paid close attention to the work on hate speech detection.
+With the advancement of deep learning, neural language processing systems that can automatically extract features from the text have seen a lot of success~\cite{kim2014convolutional, sutskever2014sequence, vaswani2017attention}.
+This opens up new possibilities for hate speech detection~\cite{mehdad2016characters, badjatiya2017deep, zhang2018detecting, arango2019hate, founta2019unified,awal2023model}.
 Gamback et al.~\cite{gamback2017using}, for example, used Convolutional Neural Networks (CNN) to classify hate speech by extracting word similarities.
-Similar research was done by Park et al.~\cite{park2017one}, who presented the HybridCNN model to investigate word and character combination patterns in order to detect hate speech.
-Del et al.~\cite{del2017hate}, on the other hand, used Long Short Term Memory (LSTM) to record the long-term dependencies of words in phrases in order to differentiate hatred remarks.
-Badjatiya et al.~\cite{badjatiya2017deep} evaluated the use of the LSTM model in conjunction with the Gradient-Boost Decision Tree (GBDT) in the task of hate speech identification and found that it greatly enhanced performance.
+Similar research was done by Park et al.~\cite{park2017one}, who presented the HybridCNN model to investigate word and character combination patterns to detect hate speech.
+On the other hand, Del et al.~\cite{del2017hate} used Long Short Term Memory (LSTM) to record the long-term dependencies of words in phrases to differentiate hatred remarks.
+Badjatiya et al.~\cite{badjatiya2017deep} evaluated the use of the LSTM model in conjunction with the Gradient-Boost Decision Tree (GBDT) to perform hate speech classification and found that it greatly enhanced performance.
 Zhang et al.~\cite{zhang2018detecting} presented a CNN+GRU network architecture to investigate word dependency for recognizing hate speech tweets, combining the benefits of CNN-based models and Gate Recurrent Unit (GRU)-based models.
-However, most research focus on learning a particular textual property while ignoring other valuable data.
+However, most research focuses on learning a particular textual property while ignoring other valuable data.
 Cao et al.~\cite{cao2020deephate} introduced DeepHate, a deep learning-based hate speech detection algorithm for mining multi-faceted textual representations.
 Lee et al.~\cite{lee2021disentangling} later developed DisMultiHate, a hateful meme classification model that can learn both textual and visual information.
+Recently, Awal et al. \cite{awal2023model} proposed a meta-learning-based framework (HateMAML) that can effectively detect hate speech in eight different low-resource languages.